blurab/mocha-pretty-bunyan-nyan/README.md

 ```
 ## mochabunyan.opts

-It is possible to configure few things by putting in the test directory a file **mochabunyan.opts** that could contains the following options:
+It is possible to configure few things by putting in the test directory a file **test/mochabunyan.opts** that could contains the following options:
 **mute** set it true if you want to mute all logs
 **level** if you want to set the global log level
 **reporter** if you want to use a different reporter that nyan

 ex:
 {